End-to-End testing with Puppeteer and Jest

 And you should see something like this:

-which we specified earlier as global variable.
+what we specified earlier as a global variable.
 But from where we took page

-variable? page
+variables? page

-is actually exposed to each test file in our test suite thanks to jest-puppeteer preset.
+is actually exposed to each test file in our test suite thanks to the jest-puppeteer preset.
 On line 7 we are using describe which allow us to group tests together.
-And then we write our actual test.
+And then, we write our actual test.
 This test is rather simple on line 9 we get page title and then we use Jest built in assertion library expect to test if we got correct title.

-Now let's add another test to this file.
+Now, let's add another test to this file.
 Paste this code right under the first test in our describe block:

 test('Header of the page', async () => {